AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Method

 \subsection{Study Design}

-The goal of our study was to: (1) characterize how developers appraise SE tasks; (2) assess how these appraisals shape their openness to and use of AI; (3) identify opportunities and gaps where AI can better support developer workflows; and (4) understand which Responsible AI (RAI) design principles developers prioritize in AI tools to credibly support different aspects of SE work.
-The study was reviewed and approved by Microsoft’s IRB.
+The goal of our study was to: (1) characterize how developers appraise SE tasks; (2) assess how these appraisals shape AI openness and use; (3) identify opportunities/gaps where AI can better support developer workflows; and (4) understand which Responsible AI (RAI) design principles developers prioritize in AI tools to credibly support SE tasks.
+The study was approved by Microsoft’s IRB.

 \textbf{Synthesizing a taxonomy of SE tasks}: To study task appraisals (RQ1), we first constructed a representative, grounded taxonomy of SE tasks (Table~\ref{tab:categories}), integrating multiple empirical sources~\cite{kumar2025time, meyer2019today, choudhuri2025guides, khemka2024toward}.
-We first drew on recent work-week studies of developer activities~\cite{kumar2025time, meyer2019today}, that provided detailed task inventories and their higher-level groupings.
-We then enriched this set with job-distribution insights from large-scale developer surveys on AI trust and adoption~\cite{choudhuri2025guides, khemka2024toward}, ensuring our taxonomy reflected SE responsibilities distributed across roles, geographies, and contexts.
+We drew on work-week studies of developer activities~\cite{kumar2025time, meyer2019today} for detailed task inventories and groupings.
+We then enriched this set with job-distribution insights from large-scale developer surveys on AI adoption~\cite{choudhuri2025guides, khemka2024toward}, ensuring our taxonomy reflected SE responsibilities across roles, geographies, and contexts.
 Finally, we triangulated coverage through pilot sessions with developers and SE researchers outside our team, identifying any missing tasks and validating the clarity of category boundaries.